AmTev/gitignr/readme.md

 ## e.g.
 <code>gitignr -n visualstudio</code>
 This generates a file named .gitignore in the current directory with the content of the gitignore file compatible to visual studio.

+### the gitignore files have been downloaded from https://github.com/github/gitignore